 Just blend half a banana until smooth and add it to 1/4 cup of heavy cream.
 Then, froth or whip it until it’s fluffy!
 Make sure to use ripe bananas for the cream; it will be less starchy (aka what gives you that drying mouthfeel) and be sweeter!

-If you don’t have fresh bananas, you can also use banana syrup, but this method might taste artificial.
+If you don’t have fresh bananas, you can also use store-bought banana syrup, though it might taste artificial.

 How to Make Banana Syrup